Loading...

 Both the source and the observer are moving toward each other.

-(b) In this case, the two cars are moving away from each other, as depicted in the figure below.
+(b) Now, let’s consider the case where the two cars are moving away from each other, as depicted in the figure below:

 Both the source and the observer are moving away from each other.